Montana-Media-Arts/440final_sp18/individual-info/Garrett.md

 I need a projection, speakers, a guitar cable, and an amp.
 I have an amp and guitar cables though
 Lighting:

-Sound: Voice and Instrument, ideally through seperate channels
+Sound: Voice and Instrument, ideally through separate channels

 Projector/Screen: Just need to project my animated character